alextgould/lazychart/devlog.md

 ## High priority

+* delay charts
+ - additional parameter needed for a unique key column(s), so you can summarise e.g. by quarter and get 1 record per user per quarter without having to pre-summarise it
+ - apply comma format by default to y axis when sum is used
 * violin chart

 ## Medium priority

+* take the logic that checks for passed y value being in the df and move this up the chain to the normalize_kwargs or similar e.g. see raise ValueError(f"y={y_col!r} not found in data.")
+* when taking the defensive copy of df, only copy the relevant columns, so if someone passes a huge df we don't copy the whole thing but just take the 3 relevant columns into our copy

 * look at the different standard plot "kind" options and add them to this list
  - 'barh', 'hist', 'box', 'kde', 'density', 'area', 'scatter', 'hexbin'